-If you run into the Enter key not working problem, don’t worry, you’re not alone.
-Luckily, it’s not hard to fix at all…
+If you run into the Enter key not working problem, you will suddenly realize how important the Enter key is, especially when you’re dealing with words.
+But don’t get panic, for it’s not hard to fix at all…

 Fix 1: Restart your computer